 - Jewish ladies love things that sparkle.
 Maybe they encouraged their husbands or children to work in the industry so they could get a discount?

 My favourite is when a person is in need of diamond or bespoke jewellery, everyone instantly starts to recommend their contact.
 “No, don’t go to them, go to my guy, he’ll look after you.”
 These poor diamond jewellers, with all these ‘special prices’ they must probably never sell anything at the right price!!!
+It makes the jewellery and diamond trade look like it’s more competitive than the payday loans or insurance markets; coincidentally both very Jewish too!

 Why Jews are involved in Jewellery and Diamonds – The Real Reasons